RosettaCommons/documentation/application_documentation/antibody/RosettaAntibodyDesign.md

 -graft_design_cdrs H3 -seq_design_cdrs H1 H2 -light_chain lambda
 ```

-This makes the H3 loop the primary CDR chosen in the outer cycle, running graft-based design on H3, while simultaneously designing H1 and H2.
+This makes the H3 loop the primary CDR chosen in the outer cycle, running graft-based design on H3, while simultaneously sequence designing H1 and H2.

 Here, we want to do a denovo-run, starting with random CDRs grafted in instead of whatever we have in antibody to start with (only for the CDRs that are actually undergoing graft-design).
 This is useful, as we start the design with very high energy and work our way down.